 See What You’re Hearing

-Another nice feature with MAATgo is the standalone or “native” version that’s included, native in that it runs on its own without the help of a DAW or player app.
+A bonus with MAATgo is the standalone or “native” version that’s included.
+It’s native in that it runs on its own, without the help of a DAW, plug–in host or player app.
 The standalone version let’s you really saavy geeks out there use MAATgo as a stream–through processor, just like component separates in the hi–fi hardware world.
 To use MAATgo standalone, you usually need a “virtual audio device,” an audio driver that provides a software “device” your operating system can use for patching.
 For Windows, we recommend VB-Audio’s HI-FI Cable.
 For macOS, we recommend Existential Audio’s BlackHole.
 Both are free.

 It All Adds Up To Versatile

-Better informed means better enjoyment…Whether you’re troubleshooting an issue, setting up a new system, or just exploring the nuances of your music, MAATgo makes it easier.
-With all of its functionality, it’s faster and more pleasant to track down a noisy cable or component, burn in new speakers or headphones, set up a new rig, or even figure out how a reissue sounds different from the previous generation.
+Better informed means better enjoyment…Whether you’re troubleshooting an issue, setting up a new system, or just exploring the nuances of your or your client’s music, MAATgo makes it easier.
+With all of its functionality, it’s a no–brainer for day–to–day pro audio.
+For enthusiasts, it’s faster and more pleasant to track down a noisy cable or component, burn in new speakers or headphones, set up a new rig, or even figure out how a reissue sounds different from the previous generation.
 All that and more with just a button click.